penguintech01/penguintech01.github.io/_posts/2017-04-22-sql-injections.md

 Success!

-As you can see the passwords are hashed, but we'll crack them at the next post :smile:
+As you can see the passwords are hashed, but we'll crack them in a future post :smile: